What is the International Swaps and Derivatives Association (ISDA)?

 - Opening up exposure to price fluctuations, so speculation is easier

-- Insurance against price movements
+- Insurance or hedging against price movements

 - Providing lines of access to assets and markets that are more difficult to trade

 There are a variety of derivatives available for use.
 They include:

 As mentioned above, the ISDA trademarked a language used to trade and sell derivatives, namely an electronic language known as the FpML.
 The application is an open-source XML standard used to process OTC derivatives and is the standard for the language used throughout the derivatives industry when sharing information.